Comptroller and Auditor General (Bangladesh)

-The Comptroller and Auditor General of Bangladesh (CAG) is a government organization and the supreme audit institution of the country.
+The Comptroller and Auditor General of Bangladesh (CAG) is a constitutional organization and the supreme audit institution of the country.
 This institute is responsible for maintaining accounts of the republic and auditing all receipts and expenditure of the Government of Bangladesh, including those of bodies and authorities substantially financed by the government.
 The reports of the CAG are discussed by the Public Accounts Committee, which is a standing committee in the Parliament of Bangladesh.

 In more recent times, in addition to carrying out the traditional approach of conducting financial audits and compliance audits, the Office of the Comptroller and Auditor General of Bangladesh (OCAG) has introduced performance audits, which focus on evaluating economy, efficiency and effectiveness in the management of public resources of different government entities.